Ali-HZN/Credit-Card_Anomaly-Detection/README.md

 ## Paper

 <div align="justify">To contemplate the code, we have written a paper discussing the various methods and techniques used in this project.
-What approaches we have chosen and why we did certain things and the results we got.<div/><br>
-The paper can be downloaded from https://github.com/Ali-HZN/Credit-Card_Anomaly-Detection/blob/main/DAT550_Project_Report.pdf.
+What approaches we have chosen and why we did certain things and the results we got.
+The paper can be downloaded from https://github.com/Ali-HZN/Credit-Card_Anomaly-Detection/blob/main/DAT550_Project_Report.pdf.<div/>